 \$1,000 or 10% of the bid, whichever is greater, and shall pay the balance within seven (7) days after the day on which the bid was accepted.
 If an objection to the sale is filed within that seven (7) day period, the bidder is excused from paying the balance of the purchase price until seven (7) days after the sale is confirmed.
-Payment shall be made in cash, by certified check, or by cashier's check drawn on banks insured by the Federal Deposit Insurance Corporation or the Federal Savings and Loan Insurance Corporation.
+Payment shall be made by certified check, by cashier's check drawn on banks insured by the Federal Deposit Insurance Corporation or the Federal Savings and Loan Insurance Corporation, or as otherwise authorized by the Marshal.